 We host a range of tours with the aim of bringing engineering to life for our scholars.
 Parents and family members are invited to join in because this is an excellent opportunity for them to find out more and be able to better support the Scholar at home.

-The scheme is a great way for us to support and inspire the civil engineers of tomorrow and we are very proud of the young people we have worked with. – Aileen White, Education Officer
+The scheme is a great way for us to support and inspire the civil engineers of tomorrow and we are very proud of the young people we have worked with. – Caroline Chisholm, Education Manager

-This opportunity to question, learn and develop is an important part of being a Bridge Wardens Arkwright Scholar, with mentoring and career advice available.
+This opportunity to question, learn and develop is an important part of being a Rochester Bridge Trust Arkwright Engineering Scholar, with mentoring and career advice available.
 Work experience placements and support to attend training have also taken place, with scholars encouraged to make the opportunities that will help them towards their career.

 Click here to see profiles of previous scholars.